IIBMErs/1st-IIBM-Networking-2020/index.md

 |General breakout room and awards!|17:30-18:00|
 |Final words and Farewell|18:00-18:15|

-The schedule is still tentative.
+The schedule is tentative.

+## Platforms

+The networking will take place virtually via [Zoom](https://zoom.us/).
+And will be public streamed and available via [IIBMErs YouTube channel]()

 ## Organizators